KushalAgasti/Bookxpert-News-App/README.md

  Added light mode and dark mode switch in home page.

- In the sports tab you can see all the sports news which we are receiving from api.
+ In the sports tab you can see all the sports news which we are receiving from Api.

  I have added search option , you can search news on base of title of the news.